serokell/haskell-algorand-sdk/README.md

 ### Development

 This SDK currently only supports a limited set of transaction types.
-Adding new transaction types should be easy as defining all the datatypes according to the specification and implementing serialisation.
-Serialisation is just a bunch of boilerplate code that follows the same pattern for all data types (it is absolutely possible to generate it using Generics and, hopefully, this will happen in the future).
+Adding new transaction types should be easy as defining all the data types according to the specification and implementing serialization.
+Serialization is just a bunch of boilerplate code that follows the same pattern for all data types (it is absolutely possible to generate it using Generics and, hopefully, this will happen in the future).
 See `Data.Algorand.Transaction`.